Relative Pose Estimation through Affine Corrections of Monocular Depth Priors: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets}: We evaluate our method across multiple datasets: ScanNet-1500~\cite{dai2017scannet} and MegaDepth-1500~\cite{li2018megadepth} are used to evaluate relative pose estimation performance with calibrated cameras on indoor and outdoor images.
 ScanNet-1500 is also used for the unknown shared-focal case, and MegaDepth-1500 for the two unknown focal case.
-To also evaluate the relative pose estimation with unknown, different focal lengths on indoor images, we sample 1064 image pairs from the Stanford 2D-3D-S panoramic dataset~\cite{2d3ds} with random focal lengths using the procedure detailed in~\cref{sec:supp-setup}.
-In addition, we also sampled 1451 image pairs from the 7 indoor scenes\footnote{ETH3D indoor scenes: \texttt{delivery\_area, kicker, office, pipes, relief, relief\_2, terrains}} of ETH3D~\cite{ETH3D} dataset.
+To also evaluate the relative pose estimation with unknown, different focal lengths on indoor images, we sample 1064 image pairs from the Stanford 2D-3D-S panoramic dataset~\cite{2d3ds} with random focal lengths using the procedure detailed in Supp.
+Sec.
+A. In addition, we also sampled 1451 image pairs from the 7 indoor scenes\footnote{ETH3D indoor scenes: \texttt{delivery\_area, kicker, office, pipes, relief, relief\_2, terrains}.} of ETH3D~\cite{ETH3D} dataset.
 These include all covisible image pairs with a minimum of 50 covisible ground-truth (GT) 3D points.
 Having these GT 3D points allows us to analyze the performance of our framework especially in hard cases where the image pair has a low covisibility (\cref{fig:covis_eth3d}). \\

-\textbf{Baselines}: We compare against the three classic point-based methods correspond to the three settings.
+\textbf{Baselines}: We compare against the three classic point-based methods for the three settings.
 We use the PoseLib~\cite{PoseLib} RANSAC implementation of each point-based baseline.
-We also compare with previous methods in their corresponding settings: the Perspective-n-Points (PnP) method~\cite{FischlerB81} used in~\cite{studiosfm} for the calibrated setting; the 3p3d solver~\cite{ding2024fundamental} for the unknown shared-focal setting; and the 4p4d solver~\cite{ding2024fundamental} for the two-focal setting.
-The two solvers from~\cite{ding2024fundamental} are run within GC-RANSAC~\cite{GCRansac2018} as in the original paper.
-We also compare with two recent two-view dense reconstruction methods: DUSt3R~\cite{wang2024dust3r} and MASt3R~\cite{mast3r_arxiv24}, in the shared-focal and two-focal settings. \\
+We also compare with previous methods in their corresponding settings: the Perspective-n-Points (PnP) method~\cite{FischlerB81} used in~\cite{studiosfm} and the solvers proposed in~\cite{barath2022relative} for the calibrated setting; the 3p3d solver~\cite{ding2024fundamental} for the unknown shared-focal setting; and the 4p4d solver~\cite{ding2024fundamental} for the two-focal setting.
+The solvers from~\cite{barath2022relative} and~\cite{ding2024fundamental} are run using the implementation obtained from the authors within GC-RANSAC~\cite{GCRansac2018} as in the original papers.
+We also compare with two recent two-view dense reconstruction methods: DUSt3R~\cite{wang2024dust3r} and MASt3R~\cite{mast3r_arxiv24}, in the shared-focal and two-focal settings.
+DUSt3R and MASt3R are evaluated using the direct output two-view pointmaps from the models without global alignment~\cite{wang2024dust3r}. \\